Directed by: Andrew Dominik || Produced by: Ridley Scott, Jules Daly, Brad Pitt, Dede Gardner, David Valdes

 SUMMARY & RECOMMENDATION: Andrew Dominik’s superb script captures the essence of celebrity-worship as well as the darker side of fame with complex, memorable characters and an attention to narrative detail.
 Roger Deakins’ unconventional cinematography endows the movie with an almost surrealist shell that adds to the narrative’s unique visual style.
 The beautiful landscape shots and nighttime sequences are particularly stunning.
 Brad Pitt and Casey Affleck, along with an accomplished supporting cast, flesh out this bleak western world with great performances.

-—> The Assassination of Jesse James by the Coward Robert Ford receives MY HIGHEST RECOMMENDATION.
+—> The Assassination of Jesse James by the Coward Robert Ford comes HIGHLY RECOMMENDED.

 ?
 You wanna be like me, or you wanna be me?